bnb-chain/bnb-chain.github.io/docs/learn/beaconIntro.md

 As mentioned earlier, Tendermint Core is robust against double-spend attacks and is tolerant against a set of up to ⅓ Byzantine actors in the network.
 Furthermore, Cosmos SDK will also halt if the validators can't come to consensus on a single block to avoid a fork and related attacks.

-Beacon Chain guarantees finality on transactions, which means that once agreement is found upon a block, the block becomes final and transactions within that block cannot be reverted.
+BNB Beacon Chain guarantees finality on transactions, which means that once agreement is found upon a block, the block becomes final and transactions within that block cannot be reverted.
-In summary, **one block finality** is achieved on Beacon Chain, and it usually takes less than **a second**.
+In summary, **one block finality** is achieved on BNB Beacon Chain, and it usually takes less than **a second**.

 ## Governance

-Beacon Chain implements a powerful and complex module to govern itself and related side chains (e.g., BSC).
+BNB Beacon Chain implements a powerful and complex module to govern itself and related side chains (e.g., BSC).
 Users can submit different kinds of proposals for signaling, changing consensus parameters on chains, for example, text proposals, fee parameter change proposals, staking parameter change proposals, and so on.
 For each on-chain proposal, there are deposit period for depositing BNB and voting period for voters to make votes.
-Once the proposal passes, it will make effect on Beacon Chain and side chains via cross chain communications.
+Once the proposal passes, it will make effect on BNB Beacon Chain and side chains via cross chain communications.

 ## Participate

 There are different ways to participate in the network, from light nodes to full validators.
-Beacon Chain follows a philosophy of progressive decentralization.
+BNB Beacon Chain follows a philosophy of progressive decentralization.
 We envision a future where organizations and individuals can run validator nodes, and BNB can be staked to join governance.